Heat back to the NBA’s final four, top Knicks 96-92 for 4-2 series win

 The Knicks made 11 free throws in the first quarter — the most by any Heat opponent this season and tying the fourth-most against Miami in an opening period over the last decade.
 But they didn’t even get to the line in the final 15:16 of the half.

 The score to that point: Knicks 29, Heat 17.
 The score over the rest of the half: Heat 34, Knicks 21.
-And the lead never changed hands again.
+And the Knicks never had the lead again.

 “We’ve got guys that just want it,” Lowry said.